I may have lost more than my marbles.

 I soon arrived in Melrose, checked into the iconic Mount Remarkable Hotel Motel and collapsed on my soft fluffy bed.
 I rechecked my messages.
 Over the past few days, as my phone reception clicked back into gear, I received several messages from an old mate, Alex.
 He, and his girlfriend Celia, were hiking in the region and wanted to know if I was interested in a schnitzel dinner.
 It goes without saying, of course!
 But first, I had an urgent engagement with a washing machine.

 What followed was a night of in-depth conversation, some well-earnt beers, another glorious chicken parmy (yes, I have an addiction) and a ‘trail miracle’.
 During our chat, I mentioned that I had lost my rain jacket.
 As it would happen, they had packed a spare that they had owned for several years but never worn and very kindly offered it to me.
 Of all the random luck… rain jacket conundrum solved!
 Legends!

 Since departing Quorn on Day 12, every inch of the undulating trail had drained my energy.
 From transversing lengthy ranges to navigating National Parks, to clambering over mountaintops; the path was beyond epic and my legs were feeling the brunt of the journey.
 By the time I finished Day 16, my body was, quite literally, aching for a break.
 Thankfully, I had organised a rest day, complete with napping and fattening, in Melrose on Day 17.

 The region has hot dry summers with cool to cold nights and cool, wet winters.
 Autumn and spring can be warm and mild with occasional periods of rain or showers.

-The mornings’ sweaty climb was immediately worth it once you see the view from the other side of the mountain.
-Foreworn your ankles that there are unstable rocks to navigate.
+The mornings’ sweaty climb is almost immediately worth the effort; there is a stunning view from the other side of the mountain.
+Foreworn your ankles about the unstable rocks.